Geography of Abkhazia

 Abkhazia is a region in South Caucasus.
 It is a de facto independent republic, but internationally is mostly recognized as part of Georgia.
-The article deals with the geography and climate of Abkhazia.

 Geography

 Abkhazia covers an area of about 8660 km2 at the western end of Georgia, on the north shore of the Black Sea.
 The Caucasus Mountains to the north and the northeast divide Abkhazia from Circassia.
 To the east, the region is bordered by Svaneti.
 To the southeast, Abkhazia is bounded by Samegrelo; and on the south and southwest by the Black Sea.
 The topography is varied as it ranges from the lowlands around the Black Sea to the high peaks in the north.

 The region is extremely mountainous (nearly 75% is classified as mountains or foothills) and settlement is largely confined to the coast and a number of deep, well-watered valleys.
 The Greater Caucasus Mountain Range runs along the region's northern border.
 The Gagra, Bzyb, and Kodori Ranges branch off from the Main Caucasus Range.
 The highest peaks of Abkhazia are in the northeast and east (along the border with Svaneti) and several exceed 4000 m above sea level.
 The highest mountain is Dombai-Ulgen (4046 m).